How to Deal With Difficult Clients

 The question then is, do you really want to give them one?

-There’s a difference between legally having the right to deny someone’s refund request (which, if you have things setup properly, you’re probably within your rights) and wanting to keep someone around.
+There’s a difference between legally having the right to deny someone’s refund request (which, if you have things setup properly, you’re probably within your rights) and wanting to keep someone around and try and problem solve.

-If a difficult client asks for a refund AND you don’t want to work with that person anyway, I say let them go.
+If a difficult client asks for a refund AND you don’t want to work with that person anyway, I say let them go (and DON’T feel bad about having to do so).
 Not because you don’t have the legal right — but because you’re actually costing your business money in the long run.
 Hear me out.

 If you deny this difficult client’s refund request, you’re almost guaranteeing yourself that they’re going to threaten you with a lawyer or actually go to a lawyer to send you a nasty letter.
 Worse case scenario, they go to a lawyer and try to sue you to get their money back.

-It’s not worth your time or energy because it will cost you money to defend yourself AND you’ll waste loads of energy that could’ve gone towards attracting new clients instead.
+It’s not worth your time or energy and to escalate the situation because it will cost you money to defend yourself AND you’ll waste loads of energy that could’ve gone towards attracting new clients instead.

 But I think more often than not, in the cost benefit analysis of “do I really want to deal with this person,” it’s best to let them go.